 Ray Rodrigues — The Estero Republican was a force during his time in the House, and his legislative acumen easily translated to the upper chamber.
 Simply put, Rodrigues is a closer.
 If he had an alter ego, it would be Mariano Rivera.
 He brought bills to the finish line in the Senate that never found traction before.
 His intellectual diversity survey is the kind of bill that a couple of years ago the Senate rejected out of hand.
 In 2021, it made a beeline to DeSantis.
 The crackdown on social media companies?
 Done — and Rodrigues became the face of one of the Governor’s top priorities.
 Another W: The Parents’ Bill of Rights.
 The freshman Senator even got the newspaper industry on board with the modernization of public noticing requirements.
 Rodrigues has quickly developed a reputation for his willingness to get in the thick of complicated policy.

 In on the win: He was helped along the way by lobbyists Michael Thomas Barrett (parental rights), Barney Bishop (academic diversity) and Mario Bailey (public notices).
 Reps.
-Erin Grall and Rep. Randy Fine also deserve a nod for shepherding Rodrigues’ bills in the House, though it helps that Rodrigues paved the way for them in past Legislative Sessions.
+Grall and Fine also deserve a nod for shepherding Rodrigues’ bills in the House, though it helps that Rodrigues paved the way for them in past Legislative Sessions.

 Darryl Rouson — Few people worked harder in the Senate this Session on substance abuse, mental health and issues affecting the African American community than the St. Petersburg Democrat.
 Rouson used firsthand experiences with substance abuse to deliver a number of wins: Exposing the disproportionate impact on communities of color, increasing FTE’s and give a solid footing to the Office of Minority Health and Health Equity.
 He guided SB 404/HB 183 with Rep. Kamia Brown in the House.
 Rouson was behind SB 630 — Peer to Peer Specialists — that creates more opportunities for those in recovery.
 While SB 630 advanced through all committees (and off the Senate floor) it died in the House.
 Undeterred, Rouson is vowing to bring it back next year.
-Also, he used his position as chair of the influential Agriculture Committee to push through the issue of Urban Agriculture (SB 628) after it couldn’t get a hearing in the Senate last year.
-Bracy and Rouson teamed up to get the widely-celebrated $30 million for African American Culture.
-And finally, Rouson served as lead Senate negotiator for the first part of the $33 million OPIOID Settlement, along with Rep. Colleen Burton in the House.
+Also, he used his position as Chair of the influential Agriculture Committee to push through the issue of Urban Agriculture (SB 628) after it couldn’t get a hearing in the Senate last year.
+Bracy and Rouson teamed up to get the widely celebrated $30 million for African American Culture.
+And finally, Rouson served as lead Senate negotiator for the first part of the $33 million OPIOID Settlement, along with Rep. Burton in the House.

 Jackie Toledo — The Tampa Republican was a constant presence behind the lectern all Session long, and the bills she lifted through committee hearings and floor votes addressed issues that impact the lives of all Floridians.
-Bringing accountability to PBMs, in particular, has been Toledo’s top priority for a couple of Sessions.
+Bringing accountability to Pharmacy Benefit Managers (PBM), in particular, has been Toledo’s top priority for a couple of Sessions.
 Undeterred by powerful insurance and drug company interests who prefer the status quo, Toledo went to bat for everyday Floridians who are sick and tired of paying an arm and a leg for their prescription drugs because a PBM has negotiated a deal more beneficial for themselves than for patients.
 After falling short last year, Toledo carried a PBM bill — with actual teeth — through to the Governor’s desk.
 She also empowered and protected survivors of human trafficking with legislation that relieves the costs of expunging records for victims and creates an advocate program to help guide them through the recovery process.
 Her track record led the House Speaker to put her in charge of one of his key priorities — a bill creating scholarships to attract top-tier talent to Florida’s workforce.
 Once again, she delivered.

 Donald Trump — He may have lost the election, but he won in Florida.
 Actually, he is still winning in Florida.
 The Legislature essentially codified his post-November gripes into law.
 He complained about mail ballots (not in Florida, but still), and now new rules are restricting them.
 He railed against Big Tech for downplaying the Hunter Biden sideshow and, eventually, banning his accounts.
 Now they’ll face fines if they try that again in the future.
 And he cast the post-George Floyd Black Lives Matter protests as nothing more than riots, leading lawmakers to pass a bill that’ll make Floridians nervous even to assemble peacefully.
 Trump may be a Florida transplant, but the Legislature certainly rolled out the welcome mat.